QMC40/WSN_HW_1/README.md

 ## Usage

 ### Running the Simulation
-**NOTE:** At the top of the main.py file there are a set of constants that may be changed before execution to modify the behavior of the simulation:
+**NOTE:** ./config/constants.py file contains a set of constants that may be changed before execution to modify the behavior of the simulation:

 - LOGGING - turns logging during run on/off
 - MAX_COORD - sets the maximal value for the sides of the cluster squares